laravel-liberu/documentation/docs/frontend/filters.md

 ### bulma/SelectFilter.vue

-This Bulma styled filtering component, built on top of the renderless version of the component is designed to be used within the **Enso ecosystem**, requiring less configuration from the dev.
+This Bulma styled filtering component, built on top of the renderless version of the component is designed to be used within the **Liberu ecosystem**, requiring less configuration from the dev.

 #### Example:
 ```vue